 A week before my journey ended I received an email saying that my Father had been diagnosed with stage four cancer.
 That’s when I realized that this entire trip had been preparation for what was surely to be one of the most difficult experiences of my life.

 Upon my return to the States I moved directly back to Michigan to help care for my Father.
 It was April 4th, 2006.
 He passed away after a good fight in November.
 I was proud to be by his side during his experience of sickness and death and have grown immensely from that experience.
 India also taught me that living outside the comfort zone is where to awakening happens.
 This is Yin Yoga.

-Teaching yoga has helped me discover my truth, my passion and strength, as well as my self-worth.
+Teaching yoga has helped me discover my truth, my passions and strengths, as well as my self-worth.
 Yoga woke me up and helped me move forward on my path.
 It opened my mind and body and showed me that anything is possible, if you believe it.
 Yoga has taken me around the world to meet amazing people and see incredible places.
 Yoga did save me.
 It saved me from my self, from what others had told me to believe about the world, my body and my potential.
 It helped me crawl out of the small space I thought I was stuck in and jump head first into a world filled with possibility!